thainnos/LICSTER/projects/Secure_Layer/README.md

 #### Running the OpenPLC in TLS mode (Optional)
 Follow the same instructions as in [Running the OpenPLC](#running-the-openplc), but use the following configuration for the Slave Devices.

+**Note:** In contrast to the standard configuration, the IP and port of the slave devices must be changed.

 <table align="center"><tr><td align="center" width="9999">
 <img src="images/slave_device01_tls.png" width=70%></img>
 </td></tr></table>